<>

 Continue reading...

-Every single web form on earth can (and should) be represented in a single textarea as plain text with no visible syntax using Tree Notation or a similar base 2D notation.
-In this demo gif we see someone using one textarea to fill out an application to YCombinator.
-As this continues to catch on, the network effects will take over and conducting business on the web will become far faster and more user friendly (web 4.0?).
+Every single web form on earth can (and will) be represented in a single textarea as plain text with no visible syntax using Particle Syntax.
+Traditional forms can still be used as a secondary view.
+In this demo gif we see someone switching between one textarea and a traditional form to fill out an application to YCombinator.
+As this pattern catches on, the network effects will take over and conducting business on the web will become far faster and more user friendly (web 4.0?).

 Continue reading...